RyXeleron/ExecStats/README.md

 3. **Wave / Wave Lite**
     - **Status**: Working, but detected.
-    - **Details**: Released two months ago.
-Wave is a Freemium executor.
-Premium version was very expensive, both versions has vulnerablities and frequent crashes.
-Developer tried to hide these but it didn't work as planned.
+    - **Details**: Wave was released two months ago.
+It is a Freemium executor.
+The premium version was very expensive.
+Both versions have vulnerabilities and frequent crashes.
+The developer tried to hide these, but it didn't work as planned.
     - **Supports**: PC

 4. **Krampus**